PERMANENT PART TIME ASSISTANT: 20 HOURS PER WEEK

-• be a great host to visitors from world wide?
+• Be a great host to visitors

 Maren can be described in three ways, endlessly enthusiastic, boundlessly curious and Limitless in her effort.
 She is mature beyond her young years but adds a youthful vitality and shine.
 Her engagement with adventure is inspiring.
 On her time off, she went into the wild and undertook quite serious trips on the Cairngorm range.